 Regardless of your privately-made pension provisions, if you are a UK expat, you should carefully consider making voluntary NI contributions to help bolster your retirement income with the UK state pension.

 Be sure to do so early on in your expat career so as to not find yourself near retirement age and only able to voluntarily pay the most recent 6 missing years.
+And with the new 10-year qualifying rule now in effect for new applicants, acting sooner rather than later has never been more important.
 As in so many aspects of personal finance, procrastination is the enemy!

 Michael Davidson is a Singapore-trained and qualified Financial Adviser with Global Financial Consultants Pte Ltd providing specialist financial advice and portfolio management services to international and local professionals in Singapore.